 You are ready to refinance that rental property and have lined up a lender.
-The lender sends you sent you a document request list and lets you know to expect a call from an appraiser to arrange an inspection on your property.
+The lender sends you a document request list and lets you know to expect a call from an appraiser to arrange an inspection on your property.
 Everything should go swimmingly…until it doesn’t.
 While we can’t claim we’ve seen it all, we can certainly say that nothing surprises us anymore.
 Based on what we have seen, we are sharing these tips for how to refinance your rental property the right way.

 Expected Closing Target